Feature Propagation on Knowledge Graphs using Cellular Sheaves: Introduction

-\textbf{Contributions. \enspace} In this paper, we present a general feature propagation approach for handling missing entity representations for knowledge graph learning tasks.
-These representations can then be used for downstream tasks on the inference graph, effectively extending all previously-mentioned transductive relational learning methods to the inductive setting.
-The framework relies on minimizing the Dirichlet energy of a \textit{sheaf Laplacian} which may be interpreted as an optimal ``diffusion" of existing entity representations to unknown entities according to the learned relation representations which connect them.
-This minimization has a closed-form solution which can be computed for small networks which we leverage to reason over complex logical queries.
-We also provide an efficient iterative implementation of this minimization problem, via gradient descent on this sheaf Dirichlet energy, which scales to support harmonic extension over real-world knowledge graphs with hundreds of thousands of nodes (or more).

-We examine the efficacy of this process by measuring performance of two popular downstream tasks: knowledge graph completion and logical query reasoning.
-Interestingly, the same feature propagation techniques described above also yield competitive approaches to both of these tasks.
-In summary, our method has the following advantages:
+In this paper, we present a general feature propagation approach for handling missing entity representations for knowledge graph learning tasks.
+These representations can then be used for downstream tasks on the inference graph, extending a large family of transductive relational learning methods to the inductive setting.
+In broad strokes, our method leverages the framework of cellular sheaves developed for knowledge graphs in \cite{gebhart2023knowledge} to propagate existing entity representations to unknown entities by minimizing the Dirichlet energy of an associated \textit{sheaf Laplacian} that encodes learned relationships between known entities.
+This minimization has a closed-form solution given in Theorem \ref{thm:harmonic_extension}, which can be directly computed for small networks and is an optimal harmonic extension given the representations of known entities.
+We also provide an efficient iterative implementation of this minimization problem in Theorem \ref{thm:training_rate} via gradient descent on this sheaf Dirichlet energy, including training guarantees that ensure the method scales to support harmonic extension over real-world knowledge graphs with more than hundreds of thousands of nodes.
+In the last section, we examine the efficacy of this process by measuring performance of two popular downstream tasks: knowledge graph completion and logical query reasoning.

+In summary, the method for inductive knowledge graph reasoning presented in this work has the following advantages:

-\begin{itemize}[leftmargin = 4 mm] \item \textbf{Theoretically Motivated}: Our technique comes from a natural generalization of harmonic extension and thus comes with optimality guarantees.
-In particular, our method provably estimates an closed-form solution for the optimal representations of new entities subject to consistency conditions imposed by the relation representations.
+\begin{itemize}[leftmargin = 4 mm] \item \textbf{Theoretically Motivated}: Our technique is a natural generalization of harmonic extension and thus comes with optimality guarantees.
+In particular, our method provably estimates a closed-form solution for the optimal representations of new entities subject to consistency conditions imposed by the relation representations.

+\item {\textbf{Simple and extensible}: Our approach can be directly applied to a large family of popular transductive embedding models, thus providing the means to immediately extend these models to inductive reasoning tasks without retraining.}

-\item \textbf{Robust to high rates of missing data}: Even in the fully-inductive case where \textit{all} entity embeddings are unknown at inference time, performing harmonic extension of sparse randomized entity embeddings is, perhaps surprisingly, still effective.
+\item \textbf{Robust to high rates of missing data}: Even in the fully-inductive case where \textit{all} entity embeddings are unknown at inference time, performing harmonic extension with randomized entity embeddings is, perhaps surprisingly, still effective. \end{itemize}